komodorio/docs/docs/Integrations/Loft.md

 1. Create a Komodor App in Loft
 2. Create a vcluster template with the Komodor App
-3. Deploy you first vcluster with the Komodor App
+3. Deploy your first vcluster with the Komodor App

 <br>

 ### Step1: Create a Komodor App in Loft

-Before applying this yaml, please create a Kubernetes Cluster integration in Komodor and replate the `{{API-KEY}}` with the API key use just created.
+Before applying this YAML, please create a Kubernetes Cluster integration in Komodor and replace the `{{API-KEY}}` with the API key Komodor generated for you.
-Create a Komodor App in loft by applying his Application configuration.
+Create a Komodor App in loft by applying this application configuration.

 ``` bash
 apiVersion: storage.loft.sh/v1